 |MA||Sep 2019||FT||1 year||£5,000 per year|

 |MA||Sep 2019||FT||2 years including conversion (3 year option available - see below*)||£5,000 per year|

 If you're unable to use the online form for any reason, you can complete our PDF application form and equal opportunities PDF form instead.
 Fees for 2019/20 will be published as soon as possible.
 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament up to a maximum of five per cent.

-* Students will have the option to study the Master’s element either Full Time or Part Time following discussion with the Programme Director.
+You will have the option to study the Master’s element either Full Time or Part Time following discussion with the Course Director.

 Students are required to submit a personal statement as part of their application for this course.

 Your postgraduate personal statement is going to shine a light on your personal experience, academic success, personal skills and any other factors that will support your application for further study.

 Here are the key areas you’ll need to address: